ShobhitRatan/mod3-project/README.md

-# Flatflix
+# Flatiron Tetris

-A netflix clone, built with React frontend and Rails backend, which allows users to sign in and watch trailers of their favorite movies.
+Flatiron Tetris is a JavaScript based Tetris game.

 _Made by [Shobhit Ratan](https://github.com/ShobhitRatan) and [Kyle Tomanelli](https://github.com/ktomanelli) for their Flatiron School Mod 3 project._

 ## How It Works

-Flatiron Tetris is a JavaScript based Tetris game.
 A user can use the arrow keys to move a falling piece any up, down, left, or right.
 And space bar to rotate a piece to better fit the Tetris landscape.

 ## Built Using?